Kafva/hsh/README.md

 # hsh
-Basic implementations of various crypto algorithms such as MD5 (RFC 1321), SHA1 (RFC 3174) and SHA224-256 (RFC 6234).
+Basic implementations of various crypto algorithms such as MD5, SHA1 and SHA224-256.
 The performance is very not good, debug logs for each step can be printed with `-d`.

 ```bash